eras/webcamviewer/README.md

 * lablgtk2
 * pcre

+In addition you need libjpeg development headers (and library) installed.
+Tested with Debian Unstable's libjpeg8-dev.

-The following command should bring the dependencies if you have opam installed:
+The following command should bring the OCaml dependencies if you have opam installed:

 	opam install lablgtk ocurl pcre-ocaml batteries cairo2